 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-Edelman Financial Engines provides investment management, financial planning and retirement income solutions both in person and online to individuals, high net worth families and institutions.
+Edelman Financial Engines is a massive merger-created firm that provides investment management, financial planning and retirement income solutions both in person and online to individuals, high net worth families and institutions.
 The firm provides its services directly to clients as well as through employer-sponsored retirement plans at workplaces.
-The firm’s team of more than 470 advisory employees is spread across 170 offices nationwide and oversees $229 billion in assets under management (AUM).

 Overview of Edelman Financial Engines

 Edelman Financial Engines is the product of the 2018 merger between the independent financial planning and investment management firm Edelman Financial Services and the tech-savvy investment advisory group Financial Engines.
-Today, private equity firm Hellman & Friedman holds the majority interest of this merged powerhouse.
+Today, the combined company provides services including portfolio management and financial planning, and is primarily owned by Edelman Financial Engines, LLC.

 Financial Engines was founded by Nobel laureate William F. Sharpe in 1996.
+The famed economist won the Nobel Prize in Economic Sciences in 1990.
+His Sharpe Ratio, created in 1966, is one of the most referenced risk/return measurements in economics.
 By the time of the merger, the firm had been enlisted by more than 750 firms nationwide to provide professional financial help to their more than 10 million employees.

 What types of clients does Edelman Financial Engines serve?

-Individuals, families and high net worth investors can enlist Edelman Financial Engines for guidance.
-The SEC defines high net worth as having at least $750,000 in assets under management or a net worth of more than $1.5 million.
-Certain products and services offered by the firm specifically target retirees, such as Income+, which helps clients manage their portfolio and set up payouts that last into their early 90s.
+The vast majority of Edelman Financial Engines’ clients are other investment advisors.
+However, the firm also works with a number of individual investors, the vast majority of whom are non-high net worth individuals (for reference, the SEC defines high net worth as having at least $750,000 in assets under management or a net worth of more than $1.5 million).
+Certain products and services offered by the firm specifically target retirees, such as Income+, which helps clients manage their portfolio and set up payouts that can last them into their early 90s.

 Services offered by Edelman Financial Engines